electrotype/thunderbird-addon-scriptable-notifications/README.md

 Python 3 must be installed on the machine.

-**Python - Payload logging - Connection based**
+**Payload logging - Connection based**

-Provided at: `scriptExamples/extendedMode/python-logging/script-connection-based.py`.
+Provided at: `scriptExamples/extendedMode/logging/script-connection-based.py`.

 This script is ideal as a base for a custom Python script using the `connection based` option.
-Permament connections and Thunderbird closing are handled.
+Permanent connections and Thunderbird closing are handled.

 Python 3 must be installed on the machine.

+**Configurable System Tray - Connection based**

+Provided at: `scriptExamples/extendedMode/system-tray/script-systemtrayicon.py`.

+A complete and configurable script that uses a tray icon to notify of the current messages status.

+Python 3.6+ must be installed on the machine with these packages:

+- `pystray`
+- `Pillow`

+Take a look at the comments in the [script source](https://github.com/electrotype/thunderbird-addon-scriptable-notifications/blob/main/scriptExamples/extendedMode/system-tray/script-systemtrayicon.py) for full details on how to configure and use it!

 #### Scripts for the "`simple`" mode